 Give your certificate a name.
-I usually put the year it is issued in it so when I need to renew it next year, I will have a good idea which certificate is for which year.
+I usually put the year it is issued in it so that when I need to renew it next year, I will have a good idea of which certificate is for which year.

 Copy and paste your X.509 certificate file content and the PEM format private key content in the two boxes.
 Click “Upload” to save the certificate and key.
 It will ask you to enable SSL for the custom domains you have in App Engine.
 Just pick the relevant domains of the certificate.

 This change will take about 10 minutes or more to become effective.
-You can verify that by checking your domain’s SSL certificate with any browsers.
+You can verify that by checking your domain’s SSL certificate with any browser.
 It’s better to check it with all major browsers to make sure they like your certificate.